-Figuring out what went wrong in your marriage is a big puzzle.
-I hope you’ve done some work on your issues before you start looking for your next relationship.
+Figuring out what went wrong in your relationship is a big puzzle.
+I hope you’ve done some work on your issues before you start looking for your next partner.
 We’re going to start with the premise that you’ve solved some of your own issues and identified some of the things that split you apart.

 While I do think there is value in online dating, I also believe there are problems inherent in the social click-me culture.
 But let’s look at what’s great about online dating.